Professional development and training for public servants

 The School is also offering 3 new courses for executives to address colonial practices and systemic barriers, Crown-Indigenous relations, policy co-development, and recruitment and retention:

-In addition, the School produced Video Testimonials: Indigenous Employees.
+The School produced Video Testimonials: Indigenous Employees.
 This new video suite amplifies the voices of First Nations, Inuit, and Métis public service employees who talk about their cultures, their challenges, their languages, their dreams, and their perceptions as Indigenous persons and public service employees today.
 By listening to their stories, public servants can contribute to building bridges of understanding.

 Events for 2022 to 2023 include: